 Why?
 Luna Paige (owner of Iluminar Productions) feels it is important for any artist to expose themselves to industries outside of their own country’s borders.
 It is good to perform on international level, to experience and compare one’s own standards to those of others, to challenge oneself to perform to new audiences and also be ambassadors for South Africa and the creative work and talent coming out of this most Southern tip of Africa.
 There are still many misconceptions about our country.
 Cultural exchange and performances abroad create a platform for us to introduce foreigners to our culture(s) and educate them about our dreams, our hopes, our beliefs, our talents and our strength as a nation.

+Our first performance was at Tinnenpot Theater in Gent, Belgium.
 This performance was made possible by Ghent Africa Platform at the University of Gent.
 They were hosting a literary colloquium and invited numerous academics from across the world who work with and have an interest in Afrikaans and Afrikaans literature.
 Some of these colloquium attendees were guests to our show, as well as general members of the public who could also buy tickets to attend.
 We were so excited to also receive Abraham van Rooyen and Elize Taljaard from ClemenGold – who have been the proud sponsors of Korreltjie Kantel since day one.
 It was great to share the experience of our first performance abroad with them.
 Theater Tinnenpot is a beautiful and quaint little theatre offering various theatre spaces – any theatre makers’ dream!
 This theatre has been owned for more than 50 years by the owner and actor Jo Decaluwe – who has performed in South Africa on numerous occasions himself.
 We would like to thank Annelies Verdoolaege and Yves Tsjoen from Africa Platform for making this performance possible.

 After a day of sightseeing in Gent, we hopped on the train and headed towards Netherlands.
 Our first performance in Netherlands was in the student city Leiden.
 Here we performed at cultural centre and community outreach project Sijthoff Cultuur.
 The welcome was so warm and the space intimate and wonderful.
 Our hosts treated us to a delicious dinner and did so much to make us feel welcome.
 Attendance was good and we had so many South African audience members it almost felt as if we were still in South Africa.
 Thank you so much to all who supported us here.
 We would like to thank Bernard Schut who was our host.
 We would also like to thank Yung Lie who did our sound and took us on the most interesting tour of a local music hub in Leiden where sound engineers, musicians, graphic and fashion designers, festival organizers and the like share a creative space and equipment to do what they do best.
 It was super cool to peek into these studios which still harbour some pretty cool analogue recording equipment.
 We met a local jazz band (who also happen to be regular visitors to South Africa)!
 Our world indeed is not so big after all.
 Thanks also to Jan Boon for making this performance a possibility.